-If insurance companies are handling a manufacturer's insured litigation, company personnel need to be involved to the extent that they can be made aware of information that may arguably trigger a reportable matter.
-And, they need to have some input in the resolution or trial of the matter so that it is consistent with the position the company is taking or would take in connection with a possible report to the CPSC.
+If insurance companies are handling a manufacturer's insured litigation, the company needs to be involved to the extent that it becomes aware of information that may arguably trigger a reportable matter.
+And it needs to have some input in the resolution or trial of the matter so that it is consistent with the position the company is taking or would take in connection with a possible report to the CPSC.

-Of course, a manufacturer cannot let litigation cloud its judgment in deciding what to do concerning future safety.
-So, a company may decide to report to the government and implement a recall, even though the product can be successfully defended in product liability litigation.
+Of course, a manufacturer cannot let its defensive posture in litigation cloud its judgment in deciding to do what is best for future safety which may be to report to the government and implement a recall, even though the product can be successfully defended in product liability litigation.